The new year is the perfect time for a fresh new start. In this guide, you’ll discover tips for getting organized in the new year.

 Take Back Control Guide + Binder – Your Essential Home Organization Toolkit

 The first thing you need is the Essential Home Organization Toolkit.
 Even though we offer each of those items separately, it’s a much better deal if you buy them together.

-In this bundle is the e-book, Take Back Control: The Essential Quick Start Guide to Organizing Your Home and pack of amazing printables in the Take Action Printables Binder.
+In this bundle is the e-book, Take Back Control: The Essential Quick Start Guide to Organizing Your Home and a pack of amazing printables in the Take Action Printables Binder.